- ImageMagick Examples Preface and Index

 trying to achieve, will generally do better in complex animations, as you

-saw above with splitting frame actions.
+saw above with splitting frame updates.

 If you would like to try an create a recursive GIF optimization operator